gdat515-sjfc/course-materials/gdat-515-assigment1.md

 can be sourced from your employer if they permit.

-Once you have identified the good and bad examples, make a markdown that includes both pictures as well as detailed explanation.
-The first paragraph should tell the story behind the picture.
-The second paragraph should critique the visualization.
+Once you have identified the good and bad examples, make a markdown that includes both pictures as well as a detailed explanation of each picture.
+The first paragraph should tell the story behind the picture:
+\* a brief description of the article
+\* the context of the visualization as it relates to the story \* …
+The second paragraph should critique the visualization:
+\* did the visualization help to illustrate the point the author was attempting to make or emphasize or was the message obscured \* any gratuitous frills or style issue \* If comparisons were made, did they make sense. \* …

 The document should be pushed to your assignment one repository and saved in the convention discussed in the syllabus.
 Be prepared to show